Velid-387/flower-shop-claude/README.md

 * CSS3 for styling and layout
 * JavaScript for interactive functionality
 * Responsive design for adaptability to different screen sizes

-## Contributing

-Contributions are welcome!
-If you have any suggestions or ideas for improving the website, please submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.